NBISweden/workshop-genome_annotation/labs/get_started.md

   ```
   git clone https://github.com/NBISweden/GAAS.git
   ```
-  As we will be using the scripts libraries available in the git gaas you need first to export the libraries :
+  As we will be using the scripts libraries available in the git GAAS you need first to export the libraries :

   ```
   export PERL5LIB=$PERL5LIB:~/annotation_course/GAAS/annotation/